joelhans/nurse.media/content/blog/0002_grammarly/index.md

 ---

 To learn about other tools and writing tips before they go public, subscribe.

-I email every week.
+{{< mailchimp blog "Send me updates" "horizontal" "bordered" "orange" >}}